Calm, considered and thinking about the long haul – why your digital Black Friday strategy should be everything that Black Friday isn’t.

 The analogy that we use when it comes to Black Friday is that it is, in many respects, akin to a football team playing in the Champions League.

 Whilst the rules and your team are very much the same as they are in your run-of-the-mill domestic league fixture, you need different tactics when you step up to compete at that next ‘Champions League’ level.
-The competition is harder, demanding greater levels of investment if you are going to be successful, the expectation from those looking on is higher and any failings in your tactics or strategy are going to be much more ruthlessly exposed.
+The competition is harder, the environment demands greater levels of investment if you are going to be successful, the expectation from those looking on is higher and any failings in your tactics or strategy are going to be much more ruthlessly exposed.
 It means that your approach to Black Friday needs that extra level of planning and preparation.

 But in order to get those tactics right, you need to be clear on what your brand is looking to achieve from Black Friday.
 It’s very easy to see Black Friday as an event in which you simply compete to generate revenue at (almost) any cost as your competition comes out with even bigger discounts and more aggressive ad bidding, but there are much smarter ways to take advantage of this increased consumer activity whilst at the same time, protecting that all-important margin.